konflux-ci/architecture/ADR/adr-0006-names-labels.md

 ## Decision 2: Log conventions

-In our application logs, we will use structured, JSON-formatted audit log messages with key-value pairs as described below.
+In our controller logs, we will use structured, JSON-formatted audit log messages with key-value pairs as described below.

 Fluentd and Fluent Bit annotate log messages with the following information automatically: `namespace_name`, `container_name`, `pod_name`, `container_image`, `pod_ip`, `host`, `hostname`, `namespace_labels`, `message`, `level`, `time`, and more.
 The cluster, node, pod and container names are also part of the log stream name.
 For example:
   Under /aws/containerinsights/`Cluster_Name`/application